tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 It's a very particular kind of horror being forced to expose yourself online against your will.
 I shudder when I think of that image as the last thing so many people I know, and that I don't know, saw of me.
 And before anyone asks in the comments, no, I'm not going to post the photo here.

+I heard Alex yell at me through the bedroom door.

 Alex: “Have you done it yet?”

 I lowered the phone.

 Me: “No!
-And I’m not going to be able to with you yelling at me!”
+And I’m not going to be able to with you shouting at me!”

 Alex: “Sorry …”